epj-adit/engineering-projekt-infrastructure/README.md

 docker pull fabianhauser/nginx-dehydrated
 systemctl enable `pwd`/services/nginx/nginx.service
 systemctl start nginx.service
-# Note that the start command may fail, if no certificates are available.
+# Note that the start command may fail if no certificates are available.
 See section Dehydrated
 ```

 #### Dehydrated